 It’s one of the smokiest pellet smokers we’ve used, creates great smoke rings, and, is therefore, big on flavor.
 With a regular, not PID, temperature controller, the temperature does fluctuate decently.
 But, that’s what helps boost it’s smokiness and, in our opinion, doesn’t at all affect the consistency of results.

-The slide-plate feature for direct flame grilling works really well for truly wood-fired meats.
+The slide-plate feature for direct flame grilling works really well for truly wood-fired meats (that’s why the Navigator is featured as one of the best pellet smokers for searing).
 And, it doesn’t chop through the pellets like you would trying to grill over indirect heat.

 The built quality is exceptionally good for a pellet smoker in this price bracket.
 It’s thick enough to withstand the heat without warping and the cart is as strong as anything we’ve used.
 The front and side tables give good extra work space as well.